bigfork/silverstripe-oauth/README.md

 SilverStripe OAuth2 authentication, based on the PHP League's [OAuth2 client](http://oauth2-client.thephpleague.com/).

+## IMPORTANT

+Please note that this module is still in development and should not be used in a production environment.
+It has not been fully tested, and may undergo significant changes before a stable release.

 ### What this module does
 This module includes the base functionality for fetching access tokens and associating them with members.
 It provides methods for creating requests to OAuth providers, fetching access tokens with varyious scopes/permissions, and storing them in the database.